-That means you create a MyASE account and put in the company you work for and they send an email (maybe) to verify you have those years of experience.
+That means you create a MyASE account and put it in the company you work for and they send an email (maybe) to verify you have those years of experience.
 Honesty is the best policy here.
-If you don’t have two years yet (yes, school counts) then wait it out.
+If you don’t have two years yet (yes, the school counts) then wait it out.

 2. You are going to need to Study

 Pick the tests you think you will be most successful in and buy the books and study.
 Most people start with brakes or air conditioning.
 It tends to be the easiest for beginners.
 Here is a link to the study guide for brakes on Amazon –T4 Brakes guide– T8 AC guide.
 Everyone is different though so you may have more success on another test.
 This is all the guides, ASE study guide Bundle for some help getting started.